tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据处理/图片处理/基础图片处理_intl_en.md

 > ?
 > - Up to 100 styles can be set for a single bucket.
 > - The settings take effect in 30 minutes on average.
-> - Changing a separator requires clearing your cache, with the change taking effect for both public and private networks in at least 24 hours.
+> - Changing a separator requires clearing the cache.
+It takes at least 24 hours for separator changes to take effect globally.
 > - Canceling a separator used may cause product feature malfunctions.
 > - For more information on image styles, see [Setting Styles](https://intl.cloud.tencent.com/document/product/1045/33443).
 7. Go to the object details page, copy the object URL, and enter your separator and style name after the URL in the following format: